bestwoody/tics-script/docs/data-syncing-with-tidb.md

 * Deploy syncing in a TiDB cluster with (lots of old) data
     * Current solution:
         * Generate drainer-save-point
-        * Use mydump to dump the whole data
+        * Use MyDump to dump the whole data
         * Deploy syncing modules, generate binlog
         * Import dump-result to TheFlash
         * Sync binlog to TheFlash